 When your development process has been completed, but prior to applications being uploaded to app stores or being distributed, apps should be tested utilizing IBM Application Security on Cloud.
 Application Security on Cloud takes an application’s Android APK or iOS IPA and interactively assesses code by conducting automated penetration testing.
 It analyzes results based on how applications or devices respond.

 Because this type of dynamic analysis actually runs on the application, it can identify additional vulnerabilities that cannot be found with static analysis.
 However, there are risks that can only be found by analyzing the source code itself.
 So for the highest level of security protection, both techniques should be utilized.

-For most organizations, the best approach is to kick off your application security program with a straightforward solution such as Mobile Analyzer and then progress to AppScan Source as your mobile application security program matures and expands.
+For most organizations, the best approach is to kick off your application security program with a straightforward solution such as Application Security Analyzer and then progress to AppScan Source as your mobile application security program matures and expands.

 Testing Your Back-End Services